How to Use the Power of Your Imagination to Create the Big MagicAug 29, 2023

 What do I want?
 How can I plan for my future?
 How can I create a fulfilling life?

-I wrote pages and pages in my journal, then putting my dreams in motion with these steps:
+I wrote pages and pages in my journal, then put my dreams in motion with these steps:

 - Visualize what you desire by using your creative mind to see it.